pantheon-systems/documentation/source/partials/drupal/dependencies-compatible.md

 Review the steps below to confirm compatibility for your site's components.

+1. Use [Upgrade Status](https://www.drupal.org/project/upgrade_status) to check the compatibility of all contributed modules and themes.

-1. Optional.
-[Convert your site to Composer](/guides/composer-convert) if you plan to use the [Upgrade Status module](https://www.drupal.org/project/upgrade_status/) to assist in your upgrade.
+1. [Convert your site to Composer](/guides/composer-convert) if you plan to use the [Upgrade Status module](https://www.drupal.org/project/upgrade_status/) to assist in your upgrade.

-1. Verify that your hosting environment meets Drupal platform requirements.

-1. Update to Drupal 8.x-3.15 or higher.

 1. Update all contributed projects and verify that they are compatible with the latest version of Drupal.